Easy Cheese: Flow properties

 Easy Cheese exhibits pseudoplastic behaviors during extrusion of the product, which can be represented using the Herschel-Bulkley Model:

 This power law model represents a type of non-Newtonian fluid relating shear rate and shear stress with viscosity.
 As cheese is pushed out of the can, shear rate increases causing a decrease in viscosity and higher flow rates of the material.
 In this case, the cheese behaves more as a fluid.
 After it is expelled, there is no more shear rate and the cheese retains its original higher viscosity.
 Here, the cheese behaves like a solid.
-Easy Cheese must provide a smooth uniform texture whilst maintaining its viscoelastic structure to maintain its shape after extrusion from the can.

-Sodium alginate is the one of the main ingredients that is responsible for Easy Cheese's pseudoplastic characteristics.
+Sodium alginate is one of the main ingredients that is responsible for Easy Cheese's pseudoplastic characteristics.
 More specifically, it contributes to the integrity of the gel-like network formed by the casein and salts.
 The newly formed network is made possible through cation binding, which converts the hydrophilic sodium alginate into hydrophobic calcium alginate.
 Guluronic acid residues that are linked together demonstrate a high affinity for calcium ions.
 Sodium alginate works in conjunction with the destabilization of the casein micelle where calcium ions can interact with guluronic chains.
 Due to a mixture of these interactions, a gel-like structure is formed rather than a true gel structure.
 About 0.05–0.5% weight by volume of sodium alginate at a 5.4–5.7 range must be added to the cheese mixture to exhibit these properties during extrusion.

-Can design

-The can is not actually an aerosol spray, since it does not combine the cheese with a propellant to create a fine mist upon being sprayed.
-Rather, the can contains a piston and a barrier plastic cap which squeezes the cheese through the nozzle in a solid column when the nozzle is pressed and the propellant expands in volume.
-The propellant does not mix with the cheese.
-Normal aerosol cans are charged with all of their contents through the single opening at the top, but spray cheese cans are separately charged with the product through the top and propellant through the bottom.
-This explains why the can has a small rubber plug on its base.
-The can design also ensures that the cheese can be dispensed with the can upright or inverted.